xcart/xcart-docs/_pages/kb_en/modules/wholesale_module.md

         Price: $35
         Membership: Wholesaler

-## Setting up minimum purchase quantities per membership level
+## Set up Minimum Purchase Quantities per Membership Level

 If you want to set minimum product purchase quantities for specific membership levels in your store, you can do so via the Inventory tracking section of the chosen product's details: